ChampChase

 A full premium boxing RPG, not a prototype.
 Every layer was mine — product, design, engineering, UI, the in-game economy, audio direction and story:

-- 6 story chapters, fully voiced, with a player-driven narrative and 45 unique opponents.
+- 6 story chapters, fully voiced, with a player-driven narrative and a full roster of unique opponents.

 - A round-by-round fight engine with tactical pre-fight prep — gear, training and strategy before the bell.

-- 450+ items of equipment and consumables, a shop and reward economy — no ads, no pay-to-win — and 12 collectible companions.
+- Equipment, consumables, a shop and a reward economy — no ads, no pay-to-win — plus collectible companions.

-- 148 achievements, an endless survival mode, and a daily boxing-knowledge quiz.
+- An achievements system, an endless survival mode, and a daily boxing-knowledge quiz.

-- An original soundtrack — 356 tracks across 23 mood packs — that shifts with the moment.
+- An original soundtrack, written per mood pack, that shifts with the moment.

 // outcome